Using the Extended 3P’s in Marketing

 The website needed to be updated to integrate with the offline experience and the message the company wished to portray.
 The driving school already utilised modern, bright and fun vehicles for students to learn in, and had enthusiastic and friendly instructors; the website and associated social media pages needed to portray that too.

 Within a short time of improving the website with bright colours, easy navigation and fun, friendly content, the image of the business became more noticeable to visitors.
-Website users began staying for longer and the results for that business was a huge increase in enquiries which you can see here.
+Website users began staying for longer and the result for that business was a huge increase in enquiries which you can see here.

 Reaping the Benefits of the Extended 3P’s

 Within the service industry, the extended 3 P’s are actually very useful at helping businesses to achieve a competitive advantage; which is why we don’t just try and implement them in our own practices, but also support our clients to achieve these variables for their business services.